Kitware/SMQTK/docs/examples/nnss_incremental_update/incremental_example.rst

 Goal and Plan
 -------------
-In this example, we will show how to initially set up an instance of the ``NearestNeighborServiceServer`` web API service application such that it can handle incremental updated to its background data.
+In this example, we will show how to initially set up an instance of the :class:`NearestNeighborServiceServer` web API service class such that it can handle incremental updates to its background data.
-We will also show how to perform an incremental update and confirm that the service recognizes this new data.
+We will also show how to perform incremental updates and confirm that the service recognizes this new data.

 For this example, we will use the :class:`LSHNearestNeighborIndex` implementation as it is one that currently supports live-reloading its component model files.
 Along with it, we will use the :class:`ItqFunctor` and :class:`PostgresDescriptorIndex` implementations as the components of the :class:`LSHNearestNeighborIndex`.
 For simplicity, we will not use a specific :class:`HashIndex`, which causes a :class:`LinearHashIndex` to be constructed and used at query time.

+All scripts used in this example's proceedure have a command line interface that uses dash options.
+Their available options can be listed by giving the ``-h``/``--help`` option.
+Additional debug logging can be seen output by providing a ``-d`` or ``-v`` option, depending on the script.

 Dependencies
 ````````````